tobyclemson/clojure-conj/2012/notes/byrd-friedman-mini-kanren.md

-# "MiniKanren", Byrd and Friedman #
+# "MiniKanren", Will Byrd and Dan Friedman #

 ## The Language ##
 * `(symbolo x)`: if I ever get a value, it'll be a symbol